Stefan0712/fitness-app/README.md

 * **Redux** – Manages the application's state efficiently, ensuring a predictable data flow
 * **Redux Persist** – Preserves the state across browser sessions for a better user experience
 * **IndexedDB** – Used for saving all items locally
-* **UUID** – Generates unique identifiers for app components like goals, exercises, and logs
+* **UUID** and **bson-objectid** – Generates unique identifiers for app components like goals, exercises, and logs
+* **Axios** - Handling API requrests
+* **NoSleepJs** - For the Keep Screen Awake feature
+* **Typescript** - For keeping the code clean and safe

 ---

-## ✨ Features (Planned and Current)
+## ✨ Features

 ### ✅ Current Features

 * **Goal Tracking** – Track your fitness goals with an intuitive and clean interface
 * **Activity Logs** – View your daily progress and logged exercises and workouts
 * **Nutrition Logs** – Log and manage your food and water intake
-* **Fast to Use** – Forget about having to fill out dozens of fields for just one log.
-Besides the name, everything else is optional (in most cases)
-* **Works Offline** – (STILL WORKING ON IT) Everything is saved locally so you won't need a constant internet connection to use it
-* **Free** – All the important features are free to use\*
-* **Perfectly Balanced** – It is neither too simple nor too complicated.
-You can create custom equipment, fields, or tags, or just use the default ones
+* **Food Logs** - Track quantity, meal type, and important macros
+* **Exercises Library** - Manage a local library of exercise
+* **Workouts Library** - Use your exercises to create all kinds of workouts
+* **Pre-made Exercises and Workouts** - Use the pre-made list of exercises and workotus already available through the API (API availability is limited for now since I host it on my pc)
+* **Simple and usefull Dashboard** - Stay updated on your progress with a simple dashboard with only the info you need

 ---

 ## 📋 What Can the App Do

-This is a pretty detailed summary of what the app can and can't do at the moment.
+Please keep in mind that the app is still work in progress.
+With that said, you should expect that some features might change, some might have bugs or not work at all, but I will update this ReadME as often as possible.

 ### Manage Exercises